 The route to the Ganges was rife with Shanker’s close calls.
 I clutched the worn seat of the rickshaw.
 Whenever I admonished him to be careful he’d turn halfway around to tell me he’d never had an accident.
 And swerve.
 I finally kept my mouth shut.
 After all, it wasn’t as bad as the motorcycle in Pune.

-a freelance writer and world traveler based in Maplewood, New Jersey, has spent most of her professional life in the field of music education.
+ABOUT THE AUTHOR: MEG NOBLE PETERSON, a freelance writer and world traveler based in Maplewood, New Jersey, has spent most of her professional life in the field of music education.
 She’s written and arranged thirty-eight books for the Autoharp and classroom instruments, traveling extensively to give lectures and workshops.
-She also co-authored a play that was produced in Deerfield, MA, and has had her essays published in the New York Times, Newsday, and The Christian Science Monitor
+She also co-authored a play that was produced in Deerfield, MA, and has had her essays published in the New York Times, Newsday, and The Christian Science Monitor.

 Latest posts by GoNomad (see all)

 - Northeast Florida: 100-Miles of US Route A1A - September 18, 2017

 - Traveling for Free: Seven Tips - September 14, 2017